Covid-19 :Link to HEE

 - Advice and support in the interpretation of the 2016 contract

 - Advice and support on the production of work schedules, including directing you to templates which you can use

-- Advice and support on the calculation of basic pay and other pay elements, identifying whether pay protection is required and the calculation of this
+- Identifying whether pay protection is required and the calculation of this

 - Advice on how to engage a Guardian of Safe Working Hours (if there is not already one in place).